contentful/slash-developers/out/php/tutorials/using-the-sync-api-with-php.md

 page: :docsSyncApiWithPhp
 name: Using the Sync API with PHP
 title: Using the Sync API with PHP
-metainformation: 'The sync API allows you to keep a local copy of all content of a space up-to-date via delta updates.
-This tutorial will walk you how to use the Sync API with the Contentful PHP SDK.'
+metainformation: 'This tutorial will walk you how to use the Sync API with the Contentful PHP SDK to keep a local copy of content up-to-date via delta updates.'
 slug: null
 tags:
   - SDKs